 - Know the status of your firearms before you need to use it.
 Press checking under bad lighting, during mag changes, during a break in or any other time when you need to present and fire immediately is not a good thing.

 - Practice press checks safely in the dark or with your eyes closed using your finger to feel the round in the chamber.
 I am not wild about checking your gun’s readiness in the dark, but there maybe a time when that ability is needed, its good to know how to do it without your eyes.
 There are some skilled shooters who prefer tactile confirmation.
 I suggest going with what you are comfortable with, but know how to perform visual and tactile press checks.

-- When training, be sure to practice safe press checks when going live on fresh magazines that are not a result of combat or tactical reloads.
+- During training, be sure to practice safe press checks when going live on fresh magazines that are not a result of combat or tactical reloads.
 This will ingrain familiarity and comfort with executing a press check.

 - Practice press checks with your weak hand.
 Its good to train both hands to do it.
 Here again I advise unloading your gun in the beginning to practice with your weak hand.

 - Perform a mag check with your press check.
 Check to see your magazine is properly loaded with the correct ammunition and how much is in the magazine.
 What you are looking for will depend on the situation.
 Are you shooting at the range or checking the status of your pistol before carrying it for personal protection or duty?
 When re-seating your magazine.
 Be sure to slap it in firmly so there is no question about whether or not it properly seated.
-Pull on the bottom or floor plate of the magazine if you can to confirm the magazine will not fall out.

 Done properly and at appropriate times, press checks are good for raising awareness of your gun’s status and providing peace of mind that you know your firearm is ready for when you might need it.